harshnisar/ml-india/_posts/2016-04-6-ml-india-bangalore-chapter-second-meetup.md

 ---
 layout: post
 title: "ML-India: Bangalore chapter: Second Meetup"
-excerpt: "ML-India is pleased to inform that the second ML-India meetup in its Bangalore chapter was held last Saturday (2nd April).
-A big shout out to Sritualsi Edpugnati who is leading this initiative in Bangalore.
+excerpt: "ML-India is pleased to inform that the second machine learning meetup in its Bangalore chapter was held last Saturday (2nd April).
+The meetup involved discussion on Borde and Kwik algorithms as well as Kaggle problems.
 "
 tags: [india, machine learning, data science, bangalore chapter, ML-India, meetup]